 Building to the Future Homes Standard (FHS) requires developers to rethink procurement, construction methods, and commercial planning.
-The additional build cost of 3–5% over current Part L 2021 compliance is driven primarily by heat pump installation, mandatory solar PV, MVHR, and enhanced fabric performance.
+The FHS Impact Assessment estimates an additional build cost of approximately £4,350 per dwelling (weighted average, 2025 prices) over current Part L 2021 compliance, driven primarily by heat pump installation, mandatory solar PV, ventilation upgrades, and enhanced fabric performance.
 This guide provides a detailed cost breakdown, transitional strategy options, procurement advice for key components, and a risk management framework to help developers navigate the transition from Part L 2021 to the FHS.

 Detailed Cost Analysis